jthweb/GreenGold/README.md

 ### Prerequisites

-You'll need an API key from Google AI Studio to power the AI features.
+You'll need an API key.
+This project is configured to read it from an environment variable named `API_KEY`.

 ### Local Development

-This project is set up to run directly in a browser-based development environment that can serve static files and manage environment variables.
+This project is built with TypeScript and React, but it uses a modern browser-based setup with import maps, so there's no complex build step required for development.

-1.  **Set up your environment variables:**
+1.  **Set up your environment variable**: In the environment where you will serve the files, ensure the `API_KEY` variable is set to your valid API key.
-    Your development environment needs a variable named `API_KEY` set to your valid Gemini API Key.
-The application is coded to read this key directly.

-2.  **Serve the files:**
-    Use a simple static file server (like VS Code's Live Server) to serve the `index.html` file from the root directory.

-### Deployment

-This is a static web application, so you can host it anywhere you like.

-1.  **Deploy the project folder** to a static hosting provider such as:
-    -   Vercel
-    -   Netlify
-    -   Firebase Hosting
-    -   Google Cloud Storage

-2.  **Configure your environment variable**: This is the most important step!
-In your hosting provider's settings, you must add the `API_KEY` environment variable.
 The application will not work without it.

+2.  **Serve the project folder**: Use a simple local web server to serve the project's root directory.
+    -   **Using VS Code's Live Server Extension**: Simply right-click on `index.html` and select "Open with Live Server".
+    -   **Using Python**: In your terminal, run `python -m http.server`.
+    -   **Using Node.js**: Install `serve` globally (`npm install -g serve`) and run `serve` in the project directory.

+Once the server is running, open your browser to the provided local address.

 ## How to Contribute